CraftAcademy/library-challenge/README.md

 This repository contains Ruby scripts and RSpec tests for tracking a collection of books in a hypothetical library system.
 The backend system must modify the book collection information appropriate to changes in 'state' of the books as patrons borrow and return the library books.
 Book information is stored locally  in a YAML file.
 Static data about the books includes *title* and *author*.
 Dynamic information about the books includes *check-out status* and *due date*.

 ## Table of Contents
-1. User Stories
+1. Project Goals
-2. Setting Up The Project
+2. Project Setup
 * Prerequisites
 * Installation
 * Running tests